huwwpnotes/huwwpnotes.github.io/pages/web.md

 ## Deserialization

 Deserialization of untrusted data (user input) can escape whatever is parsing the data and sometimes perform code execution, include additional data, etc.

 ---

+## Storage

+HTML is a stateless protocol so continuity is achieved through storage.

+### Cookies

+Stores data that has to be sent back to the server with subsequent requests.
+Its expiration varies based on the type and the expiration duration can be set from either server-side or client-side (normally from server-side).
+Cookies are primarily for server-side reading (can also be read on client-side), localStorage and sessionStorage can only be read on client-side.
+Cookies can be made secure by setting the httpOnly flag as true for that cookie.
+This prevents client-side access to that cookie

+### Local Storage

+Stores data with no expiration date, and gets cleared only through JavaScript, or clearing the Browser cache / Locally Stored Data.
+Large storage capacity.
+Data is never natively sent to the server, can be achieved with JS.

+### Session Storage

+The sessionStorage object stores data only for a session, meaning that the data is stored until the browser (or tab) is closed.
+Data is never natively transferred to the server, can be achieved with JS.

+---